Theresa May receives kiss on the cheek from D-Day veteran aged 94

 “She said ‘Ooh thank you’.”

-Mr Williams said that after reaching France, he made his way through to Germany “without a scratch”.
+Mr Yaxley said that after reaching France, he made his way through to Germany “without a scratch”.

 The nonagenarian, who is a keen dancer, is on the Royal British Legion’s cruise to mark the anniversary of D-Day.